 We include Joachim Schrod's xindy indexing program in TeX Live.
 However, xindy requires GNU CLISP; therefore, it is disabled by default in the Build script.

 For the TL-distributed executables, to enable xindy, first compile clisp, as explained in the instructions for setting up clisp.
-(This info is at the end of source/utils/README; you can ignore the notes about the other programs.)
+(The relevant info is at the end of the linked-to file; you can ignore the notes about the other programs.)
 There is no need to install clisp anywhere.
 Then, specify the path to the clisp binary built in your clisp source tree to Build or configure, as in --enable-xindy CLISP=/path/to/clisp/binary.

 The reason for building our own clisp to use for the TL compilation is to minimize shared library dependencies.
 Although some systems come with clisp, using the system version will almost certainly result in pulling in many other libraries, resulting in an xindy executable that's unlikely to work for many TL users.

-We include the asymptote 3d graphics software in TeX Live.
-However, due to the complexity of its build process, it is not enabled in the Build script.
+We include the asymptote 3d graphics program in TeX Live.
+However, due to the complexity of its build process, it is not enabled in the Build script by default.
 Instead, you have to do it by hand:

 (If you use rsync to update your sources, then of course just ignore the .svn-related items above.)